 Parks, reserves and gardens

 Beautiful parks - both natural and created - are places to walk, practice your photography or doze under a tree in the sunshine.
-Some are huge - such as the Dividalen National Park, close to the Swedish border; others are small but beautifully formed, such as the Arctic Botanical Garden of Tromsø.
+Some are huge - like the Dividalen Nationalpark, close to the Swedish boarder; others are small but beautifully formed, such as Arctic Botanical Garden of Tromsø.

-Huge areas are contained within the boundaries of a park or reserve, so you are never far from some kind of an arctic botanic paradise.
-Birdwatching on the islands is a popular activity.
+Huge areas is contained within the boundaries of a park or reserve, so you’re never far from some kind of an arctic botanic paradise.
+Birdvaching on the islands is a popular activity.

-If you love wild places, there are three national parks to discover - from Reisedalen in the north to Ånderdalen on the island of Senja.
+If you love wild places, there are 3 national parks to discover - from Reisedalen in the north to Ånderdalen on the island of Senja.
 Visit dirnat.no to find more inspiration.

 The wildlife park of Polar Zoo, the world’s northernmost wildlife park, features the four major arctic predators and other animals from the polar fauna.